 Intermediate to Advanced Watercolor

-Complete a creative design challenge in the first half of class each week to explore your personal visual style and expressive language in watercolor.
-During the second half of class, students will work on individual projects or challenges that they have selected with the instructor.
+Complete creative design challenges in the first half of class each week to discover your personal visual style and expressive language in watercolor.
+The challenges will cover plein air, oversized still life, speed painting, rendering from a clothed model, trompe l’oeil exercises and more.
+During the second half of class each week, you’ll work on individual projects or challenges that you’ve selected with the instructor.
+A willingness to work on these paintings outside of class is beneficial for personal growth.
+(For the experienced watercolorist or students who are comfortable with the exercises in Introduction to Watercolor.)

 - Prerequisite: Introduction to Watercolor class or comparable experience.